Signage (Advertising Devices)

 What sort of approval may I need?

-You may have to lodge an Development Application for Operational Works for an Advertising Device with council for consideration under the Advertising Devices code.
-The Advertising Devices Code ensures that:
+You may have to lodge a development application for operational works for an advertising device with council for consideration under the Advertising devices code.
+The Advertising devices code ensures that:

-For more information, view the Advertising Devices Code in the Townsville City Plan.
+For more information, including the different types of devices, view the Advertising Devices Code in the Townsville City Plan.